verbb/workflow/docs/get-started/configuration.md

 - `reviewerNotifications` - Whether email notifications should be delivered to reviewers when editors submit an entry for review.
 - `reviewerApprovalNotifications` - Whether email notifications should be delivered to editors when each reviewer approves an entry after review.
 - `publisherNotifications` - Whether email notifications should be delivered to publishers when editors submit an entry for review.
-- `selectedPublishers` - An array of user UIDs of publishers to receive email notifications.
+- `selectedPublishers` - An array of user IDs of publishers to receive email notifications.
 Use '\*' for all.

 Permissions
 - `enabledSections` - An array of section UIDs to enable submissions on.
 Use '\*' for all.